InseeFrLab/edt/src/documentation/README.md

 </details>
 <br>

-Usage : this enumeration is used to define the nomenclature ids that are used by EDT in order to be able to recover it by id from API call (please refer to Stromae Back Office API section).
+Usage : this enumeration is used to define the nomenclature ids that are used by EDT in order to be able to recover it by id from API call (please refer to [Queen Back Office](#api-queen-back-office) section).

 ---